-February is around the corner, and a great month.
+February is here and a great month.
 Some call it the “love month,” what with Valentine’s Day and sunshine on the way.
-Seems to us there is also a lot of November birthdays out there (get it?)?
-But writing for the “love” month gets us a little on our rambling soapbox.
+Seems to us there is also a lot of November birthdays out there (get it?)!
+But writing for the “love” month gets us a little on our soapbox.

 When it comes to land use and public access, love is not a word we use very often.
 Love our recreation?
 Yes, of course.
 Love those who want our form of recreation dead and buried?
 We do not think so.
 But there is that message we hear from religious leaders — love thy neighbor.

 We suppose we could apply that thinking to land use and recreation.
 Can we forgive those who trash our reputations (via our means of recreating)?
 Can we learn to “love” our neighbor when they want us thrown off public land?
 Do we turn the other cheek when some vocal minority group uses bad science, lots of money, and many brainwashed, partially informed zealots to advocate and pursue their form of personal self-interest to the detriment of us?

 Being outside with someone you love is always rewarding

 And what about some of our own peers?
 Do we still “love” them for some of their travesties?
 We remember well a report from a very reliable source that some desert recreationists stole some ore carts right off the abandoned rail line from an old desert mine in Southern California.
 Now that takes some effort!
 Ore carts are made of iron and are very heavy and awkward to move.
 We were hoping to show those carts to the youngsters that travel the desert with us.